Holipori/EKAID/model/README.md

 ## (optional) Retrieve the history score
-Evaluation score for each checkpoint can be retrieved by executing the following code.
+The evaluation score for each checkpoint can be retrieved by executing the following code.
 ```angular2html
 python evaluate_score.py -n <run_name> -c <checkpoint_num>
 ```